What is Oolong Tea?

 Taiwan Oolong Tea

 Taiwan’s most popular and most produced tea type is High Mountain Tea (高山茶).
 This is a lightly oxidized tea type that is closer to Green Tea, but is distinguished by its complex aroma and rich, full-bodied texture.
 Since it is lightly oxidized and unroasted, it is sometimes described as a Green Oolong.
 The basic qualification for this tea type is that the tea is grown elevations above 1000m.
 The distinct character of this tea comes from the climate it grows in and its processing methods that were developed only in recent decades.
 High Mountain Oolong Tea became popular in the 1980’s in response to the sharp increase in consumer demand for specialty tea.
 The pre-existing local tea industry could not meet this demand that developed along with Taiwan’s economy.
 So tea production rapidly modernized with the invention of machines that allowed for high volume production and consistent quality.
 These modern methods are what made Taiwan a world leader in modern Oolong Tea production.
+How do you choose a good Taiwan Oolong?
+Read our article here to find out!

 Making Oolong Tea